teachskillofskills-ai/techshu-boilerplates/CLI_USER_GUIDE.md

 **The easiest way to use TechShu Boilerplates in your projects**

-**✨ Version 1.1.0** - Now with interactive mode, beautiful formatting, and helpful guidance!
+**✨ Version 1.2.0** - Now with back navigation, continuous session, and seamless workflow!

 > 💡 **Why use the CLI?** Instead of manually copying files from GitHub, the CLI downloads everything with one command, sets up the structure, and tells you exactly what to do next. **Now with interactive browse mode for beginners!**